Table of Contents

 Places To Stay in Seville

 - Luxury: Hotel Alfonso XIII – A Luxury Collection Hotel

 - Mid-Range: Hilton Garden Inn Sevilla

 - Family: Apartamentos Murillo

-- AirBnB: Flat in the Heart of Seville
+- VRBO: Apartment’Catedral’.
+Magic in the heart of Seville

 - Budget: La Flamenka Hostel

 Aside from these, Seville is also home to cultural events such as the Feria de Abril (a five-day event) and the Semana Santa during Holy Week.
 If you plan to visit Andalusia during those events, plan well ahead, as hotel prices skyrocket and ticket sell out well in advance.
 Also keep in mind that some Seville attractions might not be open during that time or have different opening hours.

 Feel free to wander around and get lost in the city, taking in slices of the whole that Seville has to offer, even if you cannot be there during these times.